Polydactyly: Classification & Treatment

 😎

 Fun Fact: Polydactyly is linked to a HOX and Gli3 gene mutation resulting in the disruption of the AER and APZ signalling pathways.
-This is discussed in more detail in the upper limb embryology topic.
+This is discussed in more detail in the upper limb embryology article.

 Classification of Ulnar Polydactyly